 The Tenure-Track Faculty (TTF) Contingent Offer Letter Term Sheet is a resource for units to use when hiring new tenure-related faculty.
 Developed in consultation with the schools and colleges in 2017, the term sheet generates a customized offer summary and contingent offer letter based on data entered by the unit.

 Units are required to use the term sheet process for all tenure-related offers.
-The Office of the Provost has now provided 2018-19 term sheet spreadsheets to each Dean’s Office.
-Deans will distribute to additional members of their school/college as appropriate based on local school/college TTF hiring processes.
+The Office of the Provost (OtP) has now provided 2019-20 term sheet spreadsheets to each Dean’s Office.
+Deans will distribute term sheets to additional members of their school/college as appropriate based on local school/college TTF hiring practices.

 The term sheet is a campus-wide tool, and is intended to document the UO’s long-term commitment to the faculty member.
 It will not account for the intricacies of every unit.
 Units are welcome to address specific unit-level intricacies in an addendum (e.g. by creating a “welcome letter” for the unit) or within the email sent to the candidate.

 This tool and associated processes are assessed yearly for potential upgrades.
-If you have suggestions for future upgrades, please make note of them; we will circulate a survey to capture suggestions.
-If you notice a problem that must be addressed immediately, please email Anna Shamble (firstname.lastname@example.org).
+If you have suggestions for future upgrades or notice a problem that must be addressed immediately, please email Anna Shamble (email@example.com).

 Term Sheet: The term sheet spreadsheet.
-Can also be a reference to the Offer Input tab of the spreadsheet, as it's the sheet where the terms of the offer are described.
+Can also be a reference to the Offer Input tab of the spreadsheet, as that is the sheet where the terms of the offer are described.

 Offer Summary: (Optional) Quick recap of the terms that have been discussed with the candidate.
 Can be generated by the unit from the offer summary tab of the term sheet spreadsheet, updated if needed, and emailed to the candidate to get initial confirmation.
 Note: NOT an official offer.

 Offer Letter: Documentation of official contingent offer.
 Generated by the Office of the Provost (OtP), based on the terms defined in the term sheet.
+Always paired with Policies & Procedures Addendum (see Offer Package below).
 Remains contingent until contingencies are satisfied and final notice of appointment is issued by Human Resources.

 Addenda: Attachments that help further define nuances of an offer (e.g. startup, space, joint appointment, welcome).
 Created by the unit.
 See Addenda section below for approval expectations.

 Offer Package: The final PDF that will be sent to the candidate.
-Includes the offer letter, policies and procedures addendum, and any other addenda submitted by the unit.
+Includes the offer letter, Policies & Procedures Addendum, and any other addenda submitted by the unit.
 Generated by OtP and sent to the candidate by the dean/unit.

-Exact process may vary by school/college.
+Exact process may vary by college/school/division.
 Please contact your dean’s office for direction specific to your unit.

-Once the terms of the offer have been confirmed, the unit head will provide the dean with the completed term sheet spreadsheet and any addenda.
+When the terms of the offer have been confirmed with the candidate, the unit head will provide the dean with the completed term sheet spreadsheet and any addenda.
 Upon approval, the dean or delegate* will email the term sheet and addenda to OtP.
 OtP will confirm terms and then provide the dean with an offer package PDF, consisting of the finalized offer letter and addenda.
 The Dean's Office will confirm the elements of the offer and route for appropriate signatures.

 * Only Deans and approved delegates may submit term sheets to OtP.